 Students seeking hostel accommodation should read and understand the hostel rules before signing the hostel registration form.
-Hostel rules are provided with joining instructions to students who are non-resident of Karachi.
+The following is an overview of the rules.
+In their own interest, students must read the detailed rules provided at the time of registration.